artipie/rpm-adapter/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.yegor256/rpm-files.svg)](https://maven-badges.herokuapp.com/maven-central/com.yegor256/rpm-files)
 [![PDD status](http://www.0pdd.com/svg?name=yegor256/rpm-files)](http://www.0pdd.com/p?name=yegor256/rpm-files)

-Turns your binary storage (files, S3 objects, anything) into an RPM repository.
+This Java library turns your binary storage
+(files, S3 objects, anything) into an RPM repository.
+You may add it to your binary storage and it will become a fully-functionable RPM repository, which `yum` and `dnf` will perfectly understand.

 Similar solutions: